-Figure 13-1.
-Raspberry Pi B+ with a PiGlow board attached.

 If you have an older Raspberry Pi you will still be able to do everything we do in this chapter: the only things that the new model gets you are a faster processor and more memory.
 Some of the commands we will run are specific to the model of Raspberry Pi you own: inline comments will specify these differences.